Actane727/TimeTracking/README.md

           sudo nano /opt/TimeFiles/PunchTime.py

    Make the necessary changes and use Control+X then y and Enter to save.
 If the system breaks, just use the wget command again to update.
+10. WinSCP can be useful if you just want to transfer the files from the Pi to the computer, to manipulate or you can copy/paste the data       from libreoffice to Excel.